8 min read

 Neutralization & Habituation

 The modern world is full of chaotic sensory overload.
 Achieving a flawless heel in the sterile vacuum of your living room is merely the kindergarten phase of training.
 A truly stable dog perceives and obeys you even in the center of a bustling city, maintaining cognitive function despite massive distractions.
-This requires systemic environmental habituation and, when necessary, counter-conditioning.
-A dog cannot learn if its cortisol levels have pushed it over its reactive threshold into a state of survival (fight or flight).
-If your goal is the exhibition ring, you must neutralize the dog to the extreme sensory pressure of international shows; use our Show Directory to plan your campaigns and systematically expose your dog to different venues without the pressure of competing.
+Teaching a dog to remain neutral under stress is a core component mastered at elite cynology schools, ensuring the animal never crosses its reactive threshold into a state of survival (fight or flight).

 E